asimonson1125/asimonson1125/README.md

 Crazy?
 I was crazy once.<br />
 They gave me a brain.
 A brain full of indefinite state machines.<br />
 Indefinite state machines make me crazy.<br /><br />
 Github tried to make my readme obsolete by changing their markdown rendering but it's nothing I can't adapt to.
-I will css animate the entire bee movie if I have to.
+I will css animate the entire bee movie if I must.
 </sup></sub>

 <!-- <img src="./ape.jpeg" alt="This ape knows it can always get better" style="width:3em;"/> -->